 After spending an hour of strolling (flâner) aimlessly, I settled into a chair at the hotel’s bar à vins, ordered a rosé-piscine (with lots of ice) and watched the game with the soccer fans.

-Monday on the Coast
+Monday on the Côte d’Azur

 Patricia Sands arrived off the train from Nice just in time for my second coffee.
 Much of the inspiration for her “Love in Provence” series came from this relatively small Riviera town.
 Although Antibes is no longer the fishing village of yesteryear, there are still fishermen casting their lines into the blue Mediterranean.
 Tourism and retail appear to be driving the local economy sufficiently for a sizeable inner-city development project to have municipal approval.

-After coffee we set-off on a wander through the streets.
+After coffee, we set off on a wander through the streets.
 Patricia pointed out some of the hidden corners of Vieil Antibes, her favourite laneways and where she gathered inspiration for her books’ characters.

 We paused for a moment in front of carved doors of la Chapelle Saint Bernardin a small chapel circa 1581.
 Sadly, the church was closed so I could not view the interior, but Patricia explained that even today that location “speaks to her” and that during some moments of writing block just laying her hands on the doors helped move the stories forward.